 In some cases, it is the foreigner himself who plunges into work, in order to save money and return to his home country, ignoring fun, culture, language, tours, and ends up living a depressing life, and then blames Japan.
 The lack of fluency in the language, or the lack of opportunities, prevents him from knowing several other satisfying paths and careers.

-Many think that Japan is one of the hardest working countries in the world, they are wrong.
-Research has shown that Japan's average workload is 1734 per year, which is equivalent to approximately 34 hours per week.
+Many think that Japan is one of the most worked countries in the world, they are wrong.
+A survey conducted shows that the average working hours in Japan is 1734 hours per year, which equates to approximately 34 hours per week.

 Sometimes a country may have a lower monthly workload but have a shorter vacation period.
 The sources for this ranking are from the OECD.
 Not all rankings are the same, in some I found Japan in 21st.